Britney Spears Rocks Fit Bikini Body: Her Low-Carb Diet, Weight Loss And Workout Tips

 “We see this new lifestyle collection as Britney’s next step in connecting with her legions of loyal fans around the globe,” Spears’ manager, Larry Rudolph, said in a press release this week.
 “Sharing her style and fashion sense through products she has developed is a testament to her authenticity as well as her commitment to and appreciation of the fans that have made it all possible.”

 This is not the first time that Spears has dabbled in fashion.
-Britney has a line of successful fragrances, which she launched back in 2004.
+Britney has a successful line of fragrances, which she launched back in 2004.

 As of 2017, Britney’s perfume line has grossed more than $4.8 billion, according to multiple press reports — spotlighting her enormous worldwide fan base and incredible staying power in the fickle entertainment industry.